-Most of us have eaten commercially-grown fruits and vegetables at some point in our lives and they are laden with pesticides.
+Most of us eat commercially-grown fruits and vegetables that are laden with pesticides.
 If you can afford it, always go with organic.

 Pesticides, once ingested, get stored in the fats and stay in the body for a long time until we do an extended detox fast and melt those fats.